TylerBarnes/wordsby/about.md

 - https://bare.ca
 - https://transitionlink.tylerbarnes.ca

+## Requirements

+1. A little Gatsby and WordPress knowledge, you shouldn't need a ton about each.
+2. ACF Pro license.
+The admin theme will automatically download a copy of ACF pro from github but you need to buy a license to legally use it in production.
+3. npm or yarn

 ## Set up

-1. Install wordsby cli with `npm i -g wordsby` or `yarn global add wordsby`
+1. Install Wordsby cli with `npm i -g wordsby` or `yarn global add wordsby`
 2. Install Wordsby Admin, the WordPress admin theme (This is required to use Wordsby).
-3. Download Wordsby Frontend, the Gatsby Wordsby starter (Not 100% required but highly recommended, alternatively make your own starter).
+3. Download Wordsby Forwords, the Gatsby/Wordsby starter (Not 100% required but highly recommended, alternatively make your own starter).

-## WordPress admin template dropdown

 ## Template Hierarchy

 ## Templates

+## WordPress admin template dropdown

 ## Permalink / Path structure